distributed-system-analysis/pbench/docs/API/V1/update.md

 `owner` valid username \
 A valid Pbench Server username to be given ownership of the specified dataset.
-This requires the authenticated user to hold `ADMIN` role, essentially granting full access to both the current and new owners.
+This requires the authenticated user to hold `ADMIN` role establishing full access to both the current and new owners.

 ## Request headers

 `authorization: bearer` token \
-*Bearer* schema authorization is required to access any non-public dataset.
+*Bearer* schema authorization is required to update a dataset.
 E.g., `authorization: bearer <token>`

 ## Response headers